(This post contains affiliate links. Read my full disclosure.)

 Pricing: Their “essential tools” plan, which doesn’t include social listening, starts at $240 per month.
 Their more comprehensive plan has no pricing available online.

 Sprinklr has an emphasis on customer experience and uses social listening as a means to this end.
-They combine social listening and other business intelligence sources to help you design and execute new marketing campaigns.
+They combine social listening and other business intelligence sources to help you design and execute new marketing campaigns to increase customer satisfaction.
 At the same time, your customer experience and other analytics-based departments can take advantage of this tool.
 They’ll even help you manage social media accounts.

 Pricing: No information available.